 Horizon Networks, as part of the Horizon Energy Group, owns, manages and operates the electricity network that serves the Eastern Bay of Plenty region.

-We’re proud to care for a network that covers more than 8,000km and supplies over 23,000 customers, with a maximum demand of 90 MW of electricity.
+We’re proud to care for a network that covers more than 8,000km and supplies more than 24,000 customers, with a maximum demand of 90 MW of electricity.

 Maintaining a continuous, safe and reliable supply of electricity while protecting our assets and whanau through excellent health, safety and environmental procedures, is key to our success.

-We’re 100% New Zealand owned by the Eastern Bay of Plenty Trust which was set up to provide funding towards energy related purposes for consumers on the Horizon Network.
+Horizon Networks is a member of the Horizon Energy Group that is 100% owned by Trust Horizon (formerly Eastern Bay Energy Trust) which was set up to provide funding towards energy related purposes for consumers on the Horizon Network.
+For further information, visit the group’s website at www.hegroup.nz.

 Horizon Networks – Keeping our community switched on.